rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part05/README.md

 The first example performs a shallow copy of the `panda` directory, creating a new `panda-save` directory, but it does not copy any of the contents of the original directory.
 The second example copies the `bamboo.txt` file from the directory panda to the directory `panda-save`.

 By default, copying files and directories will traverse symbolic links, although it will not overwrite a file or directory if it already exists, nor will it copy file attributes.
-These behaviors can be altered by providing the additional options `NOFOLLOW_LINKS`, `REPLACE_EXISTING`, and `COPY_ATTRIBUTES`, respectively.
+These behaviors can be altered by providing the additional options `NOFOLLOW_LINKS`, `REPLACE_EXISTING`, and `COPY_ATTRIBUTES`, respectively (with the overloaded method version: `Files.copy(Path source, Path target, CopyOption... options)`).
+The options argument are enums that specify how the file should be copied.
+There are actually two different `Enum` classes, `LinkOption` and `StandardCopyOption`, but both implement the `CopyOption` interface.

-#### Copying Files with java.io and NIO.2
+#### Copying files with java.io and NIO.2

-The NIO.2 Files API class contains two overloaded `copy()` methods for copying files using java.io streams.
+The NIO.2 `Files` API class contains two overloaded `copy()` methods for copying files using java.io streams.
 The first `copy()` method takes a source `java.io.InputStream` along with a target `Path` object.
 It reads the contents from the stream and writes the output to a file represented by a `Path` object.

 The second `copy()` method takes a source `Path` object and target `java.io.OutputStream`.
 It reads the contents of the file and writes the output to the stream.